ivorscott/go-delve-reload/README.md

 6. Integration Testing In CI
 7. Preparation For Deployments

-7 - Reduced Makefile scope to seeding and migrations
+7 - Removed Makefile

 Since I'm teaching docker, I don't want to abstract away all the commands. docker-compose is already an abstraction around docker.
 Makefiles tend to get long and complex.
-I don't want to get a single Makefile to become a central place for disparate concerns that teams can abuse.
+I don't want a single Makefile to become a central place for disparate concerns that teams can abuse.
+That being said I might use one for deployment only.

 </details>